-The origin of the orecchiette is to be found even in the French Provence of the Middle Ages, but their introduction in the Apulia region dates back to around 1200.
+Although Orecchiette originated in the Middle Ages in France, their introduction in the Apulia region dates back to around 1200.

 For this classic Apulian dish you will need few ingredients and not much effort.
 It will be the goodness of Italian broccoli to provide all the taste, preferably with fresh orecchiette.

-Preparing Fresh Orecchiette at home is very simple and it is a really fun moment to share with the family.
+Preparing Fresh Orecchiette at home is very easy and it is a really fun moment to share with the family.

 If you’d like to try, take a look at my step-by-step explanation and recipe of Orecchiette Pugliesi to make your fresh homemade orecchiette!

-Burnt Wheat Flour was, in the past, simply the leftover of the harvest.
+We can use different flours to make orecchiette.
+Today, for example, I used Burnt Wheat Flour.
+This Flour was, in the past, simply the leftover of the harvest.

 For this recipe, I used Sicilian Broccoli, a variety of broccoli belonging to the same family as cabbage, which is characterized by the dark green color of the tops and by the tiny and tender florets.